 - Videos or photographs of items can be helpful—especially for high-value articles

 - Document items that typically travel with you (phone, purse, jewelry, tablet)

 - Remember to update your inventory when you purchase new items and review the list at least annually

 - Save your checklist in a secure and accessible location, such as an off-site safe deposit box or electronically

-Town & Country Insurance has created a home inventory worksheet that you can fill out.
+Town & Country Insurance has created a home inventory checklist (PDF) that you can fill out.
 There are also apps available that can help you keep track of your property digitally.
 Whether you choose to create a paper or digital list, it is important to take action now.
 You may be surprised with what you have.
 Check out Town & Country Insurance's home inventory worksheet and get a home or renters insurance quote with Town & Country Insurance today!

 Disclaimer: The analysis of coverage is in general terms and is superseded in all respects by the Insuring Agreements, Endorsements, Exclusions, Terms and Conditions of the Policy.
 Some of the coverage mentioned in this material may not be applicable in all states or may have to be modified to conform to applicable state law.
 Some coverages may have been eliminated or modified since the publishing of this material.
 Please check with your local Independent Town & Country Insurance Agent for details.